 Your state will have its own inheritance, digital estate, estate and income tax laws, probate process, and rules for wills and trusts.
-You must know these details and make your estate plan reflect them.
+You, or your estate planner, must know these details and make your estate plan reflect them.

 If you are married, it is crucial to know if you live in a common law property state or a community property state, other state rules about joint ownership, and allowable transfer or payable on death options.

 Your state may or may not have inheritance taxes and/or their own estate tax.

 You are always better off going to an experienced estate planning lawyer or financial professional.
 They are more likely to:

 Despite the fees, the money that can be saved in the long run is usually worth the expense.